MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/guest-os-firewall-blocking-inbound-traffic.md

     > [!Note]
     > You don't have to restart the VM to apply the changes.

-4. Make sure that you add the inbound rule for RPD connection.
+4. Make sure that you add the inbound rule for RDP connection.
 5. Try again to access your VM through RDP.

 ### Offline Mitigations